AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

 ## **Withdraw**

-A voter can withdraw the token that he/she has locked for votes.
+A voter can withdraw the token after the lock time.

 ```Protobuf
 rpc Withdraw (WithdrawInput) returns (google.protobuf.Empty) {}